At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 It can be a surprise to many people that this diet is very affordable and certainly less expensive than the standard western diet.

-The staple foods of this diet such as potatoes, sweet potatoes, rice, wheat, barley, corn, lentils, chickpeas, beans etc are all very cheap, particularly if bought in bulk.
+The staple foods of this diet such as beans, chickpeas, lentils, brown rice, oats, barley, whole-wheat, corn, potatoes, sweet potatoes etc are all very cheap, particularly if bought in bulk.
 The additional cost of buying fresh fruit and veg doesn’t have to be expensive if bought in season.
 Buying frozen fruit and veg can also be a cost effective solution and is just as nutritious as buying fresh.

-People often think a plant-based diet is expensive because there are now many vegan or plant-based processed foods such as plant-based burgers and sausages or plant-based ready meals.
-All of these tend to be expensive and are generally not particularly healthy.
-They tend to be highly processed foods often with the addition of oils and other ingredients which are not associated with health such as soy protein and salt.
+People often think that a plant-based diet is expensive because there are now many vegan or plant-based processed foods such as plant-based burgers and sausages or plant-based ready meals.
+All of these tend to be expensive and are usually not as healthy as whole plant foods.
+They tend to be highly processed foods often with the addition of oils, sugar and salt.

-A good rule of thumb is that if something is labelled as vegan or plant-based in the supermarket it should not generally be a significant part of a whole food plant-based diet.
+A good rule of thumb is that if something is labelled as vegan or plant-based in the supermarket it is likely to be less healthy than the simple whole plant foods which should form the basis of what you eat.

 Should I buy organic?